 Community Planning and Capacity Building

-- Environmental Protection Agency Smart Growth Program: In 2016, FEMA and the Environmental Protection Agency (EPA) renewed the FEMA-EPA Memorandum of Agreement (MOA) for the two agencies to work together to help communities become safer, healthier, and more resilient.
-As first implemented in 2010, the two agencies will collaborate to help communities that have been affected by disasters to recover and mitigate risk in ways that protect the environment, create long-term economic prosperity, and enhance neighborhoods.
-FEMA and the EPA will also help communities incorporate smart growth and climate adaptation strategies to improve quality of life and direct development away from vulnerable areas.
+- Environmental Protection Agency (EPA) Smart Growth Program: In 2016, FEMA and the EPA renewed their Memorandum of Agreement (MOA) for the two agencies to work together to build safer, healthier, and more resilient communities.
+The two agencies will collaborate to help communities recover from disasters and reduce risk in ways that protect the environment, support the economy, and enhance neighborhoods.
+FEMA and the EPA will also help communities use smart growth and climate adaptation ideas to improve quality of life and steer development away from vulnerable areas.
 Read about the joint FEMA-EPA projects on the EPA’s Smart Growth site.